lalit-phadtare/LaneDetection/writeup.md

 2. Second step is to use Gaussian blur on the image to smooth the image so that only prominent edges are left in the image.
 This is useful preprocessing for edge detection.
+We use a kernel size of 3.

 Gaussian blur
 ![alt text][image4]